BoostIO/BoostNote-App/docs/development/build.md

 # Build

-We only supports stable version of Node.js.
+We only support the stable version of Node.js.
 Current stable version is `v6.*.*`.

 ## Development